Garry Kitchen's GameMaker

-Garry Kitchen's GameMaker is an integrated development environment for the Commodore 64, Apple II, and IBM PCs, created by Garry Kitchen and released by Activision in 1985.
-It is one of the earliest all-in-one game design products aimed at the general consumer, preceded by Broderbund’s The Arcade Machine in 1982.
+Garry Kitchen's GameMaker is an integrated development environment for the Commodore 64, Apple II, and IBM PC compatibles, created by Garry Kitchen and released by Activision in 1985.
+It is one of the earliest all-in-one game design products aimed at the general consumer, preceded by Broderbund's The Arcade Machine in 1982.
 Several sample files are included: a demo sequence featuring animated sprites and music, a recreation of Pitfall!, and a birthday greeting.

 Two add-on disks are available for the Commodore 64 version: Sports, and Science Fiction.
 These include sprites, music, and background elements for loading into GameMaker.

 Construction

 GameMaker is divided into five tools, each of which consists of a graphical interface controlled with the joystick: